-Pfizer Inc.'s RSVpreF bivalent vaccine candidate (PF-06928316) is based on the crystal structure of prefusion F, a vital form of the viral fusion protein (F) that RSV uses to attack human cells.
-The vaccine candidate comprises two preF proteins selected to optimize protection against RSV A and B. In addition, Pfizer engineered and tested numerous candidates and identified those that elicited a strong and stable immune response in pre-clinical evaluation, leading to the vaccine candidate Pfizer is evaluating in phase 3 clinical trials.
+Pfizer Inc.'s RSVpreF (PF-06928316) bivalent vaccine candidate is based on the crystal structure of prefusion F, a vital form of the viral fusion protein (F) that RSV uses to attack human cells.
+The vaccine candidate comprises two preF proteins selected to optimize protection against respiratory syncytial virus (RSV) A and B. In addition, Pfizer engineered and tested numerous candidates and identified those that elicited a strong and stable immune response in pre-clinical evaluation, leading to the vaccine candidate Pfizer is evaluating in phase 3 clinical trials.

 The bivalent prefusion F subunit investigational vaccine candidate (RSVpreF) vaccine candidate builds on foundational basic science discoveries, including those made at the U.S. National Institutes of Health (NIH), which detailed the crystal structure of a key viral protein that RSV uses to attack human cells.

 For infants, RSVpreF is designed to stimulate the production of serum anti-F immunoglobulin G in the mother, which can then be transferred to the fetus across the placenta and protected for the first six months of life when the risk of hospitalization is highest.
 For seniors (60 yr.+), the vaccine is to prevent lower respiratory tract disease caused by RSV.

 Pfizer confirmed on December 7, 2022, that the U.S. Food and Drug Administration (FDA) accepted for priority review a Biologics License Application (BLA) for PF-06928316 or RSVpreF, as submitted for the prevention of lower respiratory tract disease caused by RSV in individuals 60 years of age and older.
 The Prescription Drug User Fee Act (PDUFA) goal date for a decision by the FDA on the RSVpreF application is in May 2023.
 RSVpreF previously received Breakthrough Therapy Designation from the FDA on March 2, 2022, for the prevention of RSV-associated lower respiratory tract disease in infants from birth up to six months of age by active immunization of pregnant women, and for seniors on March 24, 2022.
 In November 2018, the FDA granted Fast Track status to RSVpreF.